 ‘Threshold Income’ is broadly your taxable income after the deduction of your pension contributions.
 ‘Adjusted Income’ is broadly your threshold income plus pension savings built up over the tax year.
 This means that you could exceed the £150,000 threshold even if your salary was below this level.

 The taper reduced the AA by £1 for £2 of adjusted income received over £150,000 until a minimum AA of £10,000 was reached.

 From 6 April 2020 the ‘Threshold Income’ was increased to £200,000, the ‘Adjusted Income’ to £240,000 and the minimum tapered AA to £4,000.
 This means less scheme members will be impacted by the tapered AA although the standard AA of £40,000 will still apply.

 It is for individuals to calculate whether the taper impacts on them and contact us for their Pension Input Amount as this will not automatically be provided.

 If you have calculated that you have a tapered annual allowance and want the scheme to pay some or all of an annual allowance charge, you must notify us no later than 15 December immediately following the end of the tax year to which the annual allowance charge relates.

 Read the work out your reduced (tapered) annual allowance guidance on the government website to find out more about the tapered allowance.

-For further information visit GOV.UK to find out how to calculate and check your annual allowance.
+For further information and how to calculate and check your annual allowance visit GOV.UK.